revng/revng/docs/GeneratedIRReference.rst

    @.o_rx_0x400000 = constant [344 x i8] c"\7FELF\02\01\01\0...", section ".o_rx_0x400000", align 1

-As you can see it is initalized with a copy of the original segment and its assigned to the ``.o_rx_0x400000`` section.
+As you can see it is initialized with a copy of the original segment and it's assigned to the ``.o_rx_0x400000`` section.

 Other global variables